 The Dissolution Act has eliminated the Housing Fund and the requirement to deposit the Housing Set-Aside into such fund.
 None of the property tax revenues deposited in the Redevelopment Property Tax Trust Fund are designated as the Housing Set-Aside.
 The Redevelopment Property Tax Trust Fund flow of funds under the Dissolution Act makes no distinction between bonds that were, in whole or in part, secured by and payable from the Housing Set-Aside and bonds that were solely secured by and payable from the 80 Percent Portion.
 In effect, after the Former Agency's dissolution, all of the Agency's outstanding bonds are paid from Redevelopment Property Tax Trust Fund disbursements without distinction between obligations related to housing and non-housing projects.
-As described below under the caption "-Senior Obligations-Existing Bonds," the 2010B Loan was originally payable from a pledge of Housing Set-Aside moneys.
+As described below under the caption "-Senior Obligations-Existing Bonds," the proceeds of the 2019B Bonds were used by the Agency to refund certain obligations of the Former Agency which were originally payable from a pledge of Housing Set-Aside moneys.
 The Former Agency made certain other pledges of the Housing Set-Aside which are subordinate to the debt service on the Bonds.

 It is unclear whether, if challenged, a court will find that the elimination of the distinction among bonds that were secured by the Housing Set-Aside and bonds that were secured by the 80 Percent Portion is contrary to the declared intent of the Dissolution Act.
-Payments under the 2010B Loan, which are secured by a pledge and lien on moneys in the Housing Fund, are payable from the Housing Set-Aside portion of tax increment revenues from the Project Areas on a senior basis to the debt service on the Bonds through the maturity of the 2010B Loan on September 1, 2025.
+Payment of debt service under the 2019B Bonds, which are secured by a pledge and lien on moneys in the Housing Fund, are payable from the Housing Set-Aside portion of tax increment revenues from the Project Areas on a senior basis to the debt service on the Bonds through the maturity of the 2019B Bonds on September 1, 2025.
+The Summerly DDA required the Agency to use Project Area I Housing Fund revenues to pay the obligations refunded with the proceeds of the 2019B Bonds, to the extent such revenues are available, prior to using revenues derived from the Project Areas for such purpose.
 See the caption "-Senior Obligations-Existing Bonds."

 Pursuant to that certain Housing Fund Loan Agreement dated as of December 1, 1995, by and between the Former Agency and the Lake Elsinore Public Financing Authority, the Former Agency made a loan from the Housing Fund to the Project Areas to repay a portion of certain prior obligations and fund other redevelopment activities in the Project Areas (the "Interfund Loans").
 The Interfund Loans remain outstanding and are reflected on the Agency's Recognized Obligation Payment Schedule.
-The Agency believes the Interfund Loans constitute enforceable obligations of the Agency; however, commencing with the Recognized Obligation Payments Schedule for the second half of Fiscal Year 2014-15 (ROPS 14-15B), DOF determined that the Interfund Loans are not enforceable obligations.
-Pursuant to the Housing Fund Loan Agreement, repayment of the Interfund Loans is subordinate to the 2018C Bonds.
+In a lawsuit filed by the Agency and the City against the California Department of Finance and others, Case Number 34-2017-80002762, the California Superior Court for the County of Sacramento confirmed the enforceability of the Interfund Loans as enforceable obligations of the Agency to be recognized by the California Department of Finance, the Riverside Auditor-